Max Burach wants to play soccer during recess. But first: Broadway

 In the Lower School, we plant the seeds of intellectual curiosity and critical thinking by encouraging cross-disciplinary work whenever possible.
 In the Middle School, we continue to foster a collaborative approach to teaching and learning, and guide students' journeys to thoughtful, independent analysis.
 And in the Upper School, we engage in a college preparatory curriculum that builds on their strengths and tests the areas that most challenge them, laying the groundwork for an imaginative and intellectually vibrant life that will sustain them in college and beyond.

-And throughout a student’s stay at Pingry, academic exploration is always complemented by extracurricular diversions, whether sport, music, theatre, community service, or any number of other pursuits that piques the curiosity.
+And throughout a student’s stay at Pingry, academic exploration is always complemented by extracurricular diversions, whether sport, music, theatre, community and civic engagement, or any number of other pursuits that piques the curiosity.

 Pingry is an education for the 21st century: an interactive, fun, and rewarding exploration of possibilities through a purposeful and principled life.

 Teachers: Whether they are faculty of core subject areas or specialized faculty, like our math specialist, educational technology teachers, or literacy specialists, our teachers are the Pingry difference.
 We maintain low student/teacher ratios, provide faculty with the best resources and professional growth opportunities possible, and employ a dedicated Dean of Faculty for Teaching and Learning to ensure that faculty can become the teachers they dream of being.